klaasnienhuis/mzpBuilder/README.md

-# mzp builder
+# MZP builder

 creates maxscript mzp-files from a list of specified files.
 An mzp-file is a zip-file which behaves like an installer in 3dsMax.

-The ini-file describes the data neede to create the mzp-file
+The ini-file describes the data needed to create the mzp-file.

+# Usage

+Fill in the filepaths in the ini-file along with the other information specified below.

+Specifiy the filepath in the mzpBuilder scriptfile

+Execute the scriptfile

 # INI-file